The robin redbreast is one of Britain's most recognisable and iconic birds and is a welcome sight in winter and is a common symbol of Christmas.

 Where is the best place to see a robin?

 Unlike some British bird species which migrate annually, it is possible to see robins all year round.
-In the UK robins can be seen in parks, woodland, hedgerows – and if you're lucky, your garden or allotment.
+In the UK, robins can be seen in parks, woodland, hedgerows – and if you're lucky, your garden or allotment.

 What's the difference between British and European robins?

 In Europe, the robin is a more timid bird than in Britain, where it regularly followers gardeners (especially when they’re digging) in the hope they might turn up a tasty worm.
-Back in continental Europe, the robin has been observed following wild boar, which also dig the soil in search of tubers and roots.
+In continental Europe, the robin has been observed following wild boar, which also dig the soil in search of tubers and roots.
 No doubt, Forest of Dean robins are doing the same with the growing population of wild boar there.

 What do robins eat?